-For well over half a century we have poured billions of dollars into a failed attempt at understanding alcoholism.
+For well over half a century we’ve spent billions of dollars.
+That’s in a failed attempt at understanding alcoholism.
 What’s its nature, causes, and possible cure?

 I. Problem of Confusion